The best diving sites in NSW

 Jervis Bay

-The topography of the bay is dramatic above and below water, with imposing cliffs above, rocky terrain and caverns beneath, adorned with colourful sponges and gorgonian fans.
+The topography of the bay is dramatic above and below water, with imposing cliffs and rocky terrain glimpsed before you dive in to explore caverns adorned with colourful sponges and gorgonian fans.
 Sites like Point Perpendicular, named for the 100m cliff that it sits under, are great fun to explore, with the rocky formations underneath forming plenty of exciting swim-throughs.

 Scuba diver exploring a dive site in Jervis Bay